Cosys-Lab/Cosys-AirSim/docs/settings.md

 ### Using ArduPilot

-[ArduPilot](https://ardupilot.org/) Copter & Rover vehicles are supported in latest AirSim main branch & releases `v1.3.0` and later.
-For settings and how to use, please see [ArduPilot SITL with AirSim](https://ardupilot.org/dev/docs/sitl-with-airsim.html)
+[ArduPilot](https://ardupilot.org/) Copter & Rover vehicles are supported in latest Cosys-AirSim main branch & releases `v1.3.0` and later.
+For settings and how to use, please see [ArduPilot SITL with Cosys-AirSim](https://ardupilot.org/dev/docs/sitl-with-airsim.html)

 ## Other Settings